SATENA: History

-Since its creation, the airline has performed many public services on behalf of the Colombian people, having provided service during crises in the country's history, as was the case of the Huila and Cauca earthquake of June 6, 1994, when SATENA performed search and rescue operations, airlifted local residents, as well as transporting needed medicines, foods and aid in general to the site of the tragedy.
+Since its creation, the airline has performed many public services on behalf of the Colombian people, having provided service during crises in the country's history, as was the case of the Huila and Cauca earthquake of June 6, 1994, when SATENA performed search and rescue operations, airlifted residents, as well as transporting needed medicines, foods and aid in general to the site of the tragedy.

 In 1996, the largest modernization of the airline began, with the arrival of six Dornier 328s capable of carrying 32 passengers.
 These aircraft represent the new generation of equipment for regional routes.

-In 2002, SATENA incorporated into its fleet one Embraer ERJ-145 with capacity for 50 passengers which arrived to replace the departing Fokker F28, which was reaching its maximum airframe hours.
+In 2002, SATENA incorporated into its fleet one Embraer ERJ 145 with a capacity for 50 passengers which arrived to replace the departing Fokker F28, which was reaching its maximum airframe hours.
 In 2004, SATENA became the airline with the newest and most modern aerial fleet in Colombia, when it incorporated two new Embraer ERJ 145 aircraft, allowing it to perform faster and more efficient services to its most isolated destinations.

 At the end of 2010, SATENA suffered a financial crisis, consisting of bank debts amounting to 120 billion pesos and losses totaling 25 billion pesos.
-Due to this, the National Government proposes the law that would allow the commercial airline to get out of said crisis and compete in the air transport market in the country.
-This law consists of capitalizing this company at 98 billion pesos, where 49% of the company's shares will be put up for sale in a democratic process and within a period of two years, while the remaining 51% would continue in hands of the state, something that was never done in the end.
+Due to this, the National Government proposed a law that would allow the commercial airline to get out of said crisis and compete in the air transport market in the country.
+This law consists of capitalizing this company at 98 billion pesos, where 49% of the company's shares will be put up for sale in a democratic process and within two years, while the remaining 51% would continue in the hands of the state, something that was never done in the end.

-On April 29, 2018, the airline moved all its routes to the Terminal Puente Aéreo belonging to El Dorado International Airport, in order to facilitate the service to passengers on regional flights.
+On April 29, 2018, the airline moved all its routes to Terminal Puente Aéreo belonging to El Dorado International Airport, to facilitate the service to passengers on regional flights.